 |Chenopod shrublands||Still largely intact as they are generally less suitable for agriculture although there has been significant historical reduction in range due to irrigation schemes in the Riverina.|

 |Heathlands||Still largely intact as they are generally less suitable for development|

-The remaining vegetation extent categories listed in Table 13.1 (39% of NSW) describe vegetation that has been extensively modified, so that while native it no longer forms a natural community, or is non-native, or there is no vegetation cover at all.
+The remaining non-native/other category listed in Table 13.1 (31.2% of NSW) describes native vegetation that has been extensively modified so that it is no longer structurally intact or forms a natural community, non-native vegetation, or there is no vegetation cover at all.

-Where native vegetation has not been cleared, its condition varies from close to natural if undisturbed, to degraded where it has been heavily disturbed.
+Where native vegetation remains, its condition varies from close to natural if undisturbed, to degraded where it has been heavily disturbed.
 The condition of native vegetation has been modified to varying degrees by the effects of land management practices and unplanned threats such as weed invasion, drought and fire.
 The impacts of these threats include:

 - changes to the structure, ecological function and species composition of native vegetation

 - lower rates of regeneration and reduced vigour

 - presence of weeds and pests.